yogeshgunasekaran/Jenkinsfile/README.md

 - Login to nexus server and **Create repository &rarr; maven2(hosted)** with any name
 - In Jenkins server - **Manage Credentials:**
   - Add credentials as **username and password**
-  - Give the nexus server username and password and **ID nexus-login**
+  - Give the nexus server username and password and ID & Description as **nexus-login**
 - In Jenkins create a new **job** as **Pipeline** and paste the **Jenkinsfile script** in the script section with updated details